-For any patient that comes onto the hospital’s premises seeking emergency medical care, or who appears to require emergency care, the hospital must conduct a medical screening examination to determine whether or not the patient has an emergency medical condition.
+For any patient who comes onto hospital premises seeking emergency medical care, or who appears to require emergency care, the hospital must conduct a medical screening examination to determine whether or not the patient has an emergency medical condition.

 "Necessary stabilizing treatment" is defined as whatever medical treatment is necessary to assure that no material deterioration of the patient's condition is likely to result from or occur during the transfer of the patient to another hospital.
-Stabilizing a pregnant woman in labor means to deliver the baby and the placenta.
+Stabilizing a pregnant woman in labor means delivering the baby and the placenta.

-A hospital may transfer a patient who has not been stabilized or a pregnant woman in labor who has not delivered the baby only under certain conditions.
+A hospital may transfer a patient who has not been stabilized (or a pregnant woman in labor who has not delivered the baby) only under certain conditions.
 A non-stabilized patient may only be transferred if the patient makes a written request for transfer after being informed of the risks, or if a physician certifies that the benefits of the transfer to the patient outweigh the risks.